 Students in the School of Nursing are required to provide proof of current personal health insurance coverage.
-Each semester, students in the IMSON are automatically enrolled in the University sponsored student health insurance plan.
+Each semester, students in the Moffett & Sanders School of Nursing are automatically enrolled in the University sponsored student health insurance plan.
 There is a charge for this coverage.